jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/cost-cybercrime-ii/index.md

 hacking](../../services/continuous-hacking/) and [one-shot
 hacking](../../services/one-shot-hacking/).
-We detect weaknesses faster, featuring a rich characterization, and we also make it easier for clients to fix those defects through our ASM and Asserts.
+We detect weaknesses faster, featuring a rich characterization, and we also make it easier for clients to fix those defects through our ARM and Asserts.

 Did you enjoy reading this post?
 We love to hear from our readers and customers.
 [Do get in touch with us\!](../../contact-us/)